Netflix just cancelled its biggest show yet

 Netflix has axed numerous shows in 2022 with many of them only into their first or second season.
 Pretty Smart, the US sitcom starring Emily Osment, and Raising Dion, the superhero show from Michael B. Jordan, were both scrapped recently after only two seasons apiece.

-Space Force starred Steve Carell, John Malkovich, Ben Schwartz, Diana Silvers, Lisa Kudrow, Tawny Newsome, Don Lake, and Jimmy O. Yang.
+Space Force stars Steve Carell, John Malkovich, Ben Schwartz, Diana Silvers, Lisa Kudrow, Tawny Newsome, Don Lake, and Jimmy O. Yang.
 Both seasons of the show can be watched on Netflix now.

 The next big show from Netflix will see the return of Stranger Things later in May, with the sci-fi hit's massive budget per episode potentially another reason why so many shows have seen cancellations at the streamer.